MohammadaliMirhamed/design-patterns/README.md

 # design-patterns

-Here are simple examples of the most important design patterns in object programming in the php programming language.
+Here are simple examples of the most important design patterns in object oriented programming in the php programming language.

 Note: You must have learned the php programming language and object-oriented before you can start working with these examples.